FSHN Logo

 Our services are based on particularly-tailored treatment plans, and fees are estimated according to the requirements of each plan.
 So, we can only provide a more accurate estimation of cost after assessing the child’s needs and identifying the related treatment program.

-Children who need multiple interventions and those who have previously received treatment at CERC can be offered lower prices.
+Children who need multiple interventions and those who have previously received treatment at the Pediatrics department can be offered lower prices.

 However, as a non-profit organization, FSHN is committed to ensuring that all children have access to the required treatment, regardless of their families’ financial situation.
 After conducting a financial assessment, children, whose families have financial need, can get the required treatment at a greatly reduced cost.